 Someone who continues to indulge in selfish pleasure rather than serving God, and their family, is an idolater.
 A sexually impure person is covetous and cannot participate in God’s Kingdom.
 Short of repentance, they will face judgment and a place in hell forever.
 Think of that; a person who is willing to be forever separated from God and those they love!
 Why?
 Because they loved their sin more!

 So, what can I do?
 First, PRAY for someone caught in the web of sexual immorality; ask God to give them godly sorrow (delineated in 2Corinthians 7:9-11) so they will repent.
-Prayer will also give you spiritual authority to stand strong upon God’s Word while walking through the battlefield you’re in.
+Prayer will give you humility and spiritual authority to stand strong upon God’s Word while walking through the battlefield you’re in.
 It will give you the ability to love their soul while hating the sin they’re involved in.
 Confront with God’s Word.
-Don’t coddle sin in any form; sin must be destroyed, completely rooted out and revealed; brought into the light (IJohn 1:7).
+Don’t coddle sin in any form; sin must be destroyed, completely rooted out and revealed; brought into the light (I John 1:7).
 Like the serpent it is, the head must be severed allowing the twisting body to die.
+The only way someone becomes free is to hate the sin the way God does.

 Ephesians 5:5 (ESV) For you may be sure of this, that everyone who is sexually immoral or impure, or who is covetous (that is, an idolater), has no inheritance in the kingdom of Christ and God.